Alexandra Westwood

 Something Old

-Death and the Maiden "The Missive, The Proposal and Transmigration document the gradual acceptance of death or
+"The Missive, The Proposal and Transmigration document the gradual acceptance of death or

 'Thanatos'.
 These works date back years but have taken on a new meaning in recent times.
+They form part of an ongoing project exploring the struggle to embrace mortality, overcome loss, and welcome transformation."

 Something New

-Eyes Wide "This is one of my current collages made using limited resources during lockdown.
+"This is one of my current collages made using limited resources during lockdown.
 I enjoy the challenge of making work that barely resembles the original form but still contains the essence.
 This image of children wearing V.R. headgear has been altered to resemble something akin to temple architecture.
 I wanted to evoke an uncanny, Kubrick-inspired symmetry."

 Something Borrowed